doingreatdottxt/memory_physics/README.md

 Effects and Modulation-

 Granular synthesis engine - capable of creating fine grains or chunking and combining layers.
-Fine blowing grains in sand, pressure squishing the edges of layers together in muddy environments, Cracking layers shifting and recombining diring seismic activity.
+Fine blowing grains in sand, pressure squishing the edges of layers together in muddy environments, Cracking layers shifting and recombining from seismic activity.

 White/Pink/Brown noise generator - running in concert with audio recordings. eg. undulating waves in the top layer of Sea, whipping winds in mountain, deep shifting pressures.